DarkCaster/Sandboxer/README.md

 Each sandbox environment must be setup by using it's configuration file.
 Unique sandbox is usually bond to configuration file and it's on-disk location.
-Sanboxer's configuration system uses lua language (<https://www.lua.org/>) to manage config options.
+Sanboxer's configuration system uses lua language (<https://www.lua.org>) to manage config options.
 Each config file is just a lua-script that must define global "tables" with config options.
 This aproach was chosen because of it simplicity and extensibility.
 Also, it was easier for me to program config options validation, and transformation - it is also written with lua language.

 This aproach to sandbox configuration may change in future.
+Core information about sandbox configuration options for now provided in example.cfg.lua example and others.
 See example config files in "Examples" directory for more info.
-Core information about sandbox configuration presented in example.cfg.lua example and others.

-Config files must define at least two root-tables:
+Sandbox config file must define at least two root-tables:
 *   "sandbox" table.
 It describes general sandbox env setup: mounts inside sandbox, persistent-user data location, isolation options, commands used at sandbox construction stage to prepare it's env.
 *   One or more "execution profiles".
 Exec profile describe application that may be started inside sandbox by user.
 This may be an interactive shell, or some desktop application.
 All exec profiles described in a single config file - will be executed in a sanbox shared between them, so they may interact to each other.
-Exec profile also describe other options for target application, like working path, cmd line parameters, pty allocation, logging of stdout/stderr, etc.
+Exec profile also describe other options for target application, like working directory, cmd line parameters, pty allocation, logging of stdout/stderr, etc.

 TODO: make more detailed howto about config files.

 ### Session management

 Minimalistic bubblewrap utility can only launch a single application inside a dynamically constructed sandbox.
 When controlled application (and it's childs) exit, then it's sandbox is destroyed.

 In order to launch multiple applicaions inside bubblewrap-controlled sandbox, we need a session management utility.
 It may be a ssh or telnet like utility, for example.
 But it is too heavy and resource-hungry, and it lack some functionality required for us to control sandboxed application.

 So, sandboxer suite comes with it's own session management utilities, that consists of two independend binaries. "executor" binary is launched inside bubblewrap-controlled sandbox and perform all needed session management stuff and basic communication with outer world. "commander" binary is launched inside host env and used in basic interactions with application that running inside sandbox.
 It may forward or log stdio/stderr, securely forward terminal io from pty device created inside sandbox, it may be also used to ask session manager to terminate application or launch another one.